 With Picturepark and MuseumPlus working in perfect sync, users can now quickly and easily find media assets using search and browse options that are tailored for Princely Collection items.
 The natural taxonomy of the physical collection is reflected in its digital counterpart, and the integrity of the collection’s metadata is preserved.

-Access to images stored inside Picturepark is available from within MuseumPlus, which means users no longer have to manually hunt for the digital photos of MuseumPlus records.
-Users can see real-time previews, and tagging can be done in either system, because bi-directional synchronization ensures both systems are always up-to-date.
+Access to images stored inside Picturepark are made available from within MuseumPlus.
+This has the key benefit of meaning that users no longer have to embark of long and wasteful workflows, involving manually hunting for digital photos of MuseumPlus records.
+Instead, thanks to the integration; users can see real-time previews, and tagging can be done in either system, because bi-directional synchronization ensures both systems are always kept up-to-date.

-Original and print-resolution images are controlled and protected because Picturepark shows guests and other non-authorized users watermarked derivatives only.
-The goal of one global platform has been fully realized, and curators save countless hours working in a collection that is now more efficient than ever.
+Original and print-resolution images are controlled and protected because Picturepark only shows guests and other non-authorized users watermarked versions.
+The museum’s goal of one global platform has been fully realized, and curators save countless hours when working with a heritage collection that is now more efficient and modern than ever.